videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 One thing that Knuth tries to make clear in his book is that we should not use a random algorithm to produce a PRNGs.
-That is, the steps of the algorithm shouldn't be chosen at random, like grab a piece from here, another from there, put them together, shake it a bit, and TA DA! we got a PRNG.
+That is, the steps of the algorithm shouldn't be chosen at random, like grab a piece from here, another from there, put them together, shake it a bit, and TAH DAH! we got a PRNG.
 So far this seems to be the case with ThreadLocalRandom.
 What are we missing?

 There's yet another paper